beaconny-net/beaconny.net/mesh/index.md

 - **affordable, low-power devices** : Barebones Meshtastic cicuit boards [start at around $20](https://heltec.org/product-category/lora/meshtastic/).

-- **peer-to-peer connectivity** : Any two devices can communicate directly to one another; you don't need a whole mesh network.
+- **peer-to-peer connectivity** : Any two devices can communicate directly with one another.
+You don't need a whole mesh network for it to work.

 <hr>